solidfi/vgs-collect-ios/README.md

 In order to start the project we need below parameters.
 All fields are mandatory

 //For Set PIN
-- VGS Vault ID : The VGS vault ID's required for implementing the sample code can be requested via a Solid help desk ticket.
+- VGS Vault ID : The VGS vault ID's required for implementing the sample code can be requested via a Solid Help desk ticket.
 - Card ID : Id of your card
 - Debit Card Token : You will get it from the "pintoken" api from the backend
 - Environment :  Select live or sandbox environment